crusoecloud/crusoe-telemetry-agent/README.md

-# beacon
+# Crusoe Telemetry Agent
-Crusoe beacon is a vector based telemetry agent for Crusoe cloud resources.
+Crusoe telemetry agent is a vector.dev based agent for collecting telemetry data from Crusoe cloud resources.